apache/spark/docs/README.md

 $ bundle install
 ```

-Note: If you are on a system with both Ruby 1.9 and Ruby 2.0 you may need to replace gem with gem2.0.

 ### SQL and Python API Documentation (Optional)

 To generate SQL and Python API docs, you'll need to install these libraries: